Conditions for claiming input tax

 - Activities that are purely private or personal If you have both business and non-business activities, you can only claim input tax attributable to business activities relating to taxable supplies.

-Please refer to GST on Non-Business Receipts (584KB) on determining your business and non-business activities, and how to apportion your input tax claims (where necessary).
+Please refer to GST on Non-Business Receipts (PDF, 183KB) on determining your business and non-business activities, and how to apportion your input tax claims (where necessary).

 4. Local purchases are supported by valid tax invoices addressed to you, or simplified tax invoices, at the time of claiming of the input tax;